MCPHackers/MCP-LTS/README.md

-# MCP-LTS
+# RetroMCP

-MCP-LTS is a modification of the Minecraft Coder Pack to create a "Long Term Service" patch for Minecraft
+RetroMCP is a modification of the Minecraft Coder Pack to create a "Long Term Service" patch for Minecraft

 # Features